dltuananh123/Resort-Quote-Generator/setup/README.md

 ## Implementation Steps

 1. Log in to the Supabase dashboard
-2. Navigate to the SQL Editor section
+2. Navigate to the SQL Editor
 3. Open each SQL file and run them in the following order:
    - `create_users_table_final.sql`
    - `create_quotes_table.sql`